Scheduled MonumentsWalesPaviland Cave

 What is Paviland Cave?

-Paviland Cave is a limestone cave located on the Gower Peninsula in Swansea, Wales, notable as one of Britain's most significant Upper Palaeolithic sites.
+Paviland Cave is a limestone cave located in the Gower Peninsula, Swansea, Wales, and represents one of the most significant Upper Palaeolithic burial sites in Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM504.

 What period does Paviland Cave date from?

 Paviland Cave dates from the prehistoric period, and is classified as a cave.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Paviland Cave?